usmanr149/urmlblog/_posts/2020-3-5-rotate_yolo_bbox.md

 ![_config.yml]({{ site.baseurl }}/images/rotate_yolo_bbox/Yolo_bbox.jpg)

-then a '.txt' file will automatically be created with the following line:
+then a new text file will automatically be created with the following line:

 $$
 \begin{align}